ztrahmet/vscode-adwaita-github-theme/README.md

 # Adwaita Theme for Visual Studio Code

-This is a colorscheme and syntax highlighting theme that mimics the Adwaita theme used in GNOME applications.
+This is a color scheme and syntax highlighting theme that mimics the Adwaita theme used in GNOME applications.

+## Features

-- Syntax highlighting based on either Adwaita or GitHub theme.
+- Syntax highlighting based on either Adwaita or the GitHub theme.
-- Supports Gnome Accent colors. (manually set)
+- Supports GNOME accent colors (set manually).
 - Also includes a terminal theme.

 ## Installation